Visitor Hours and Information

 Generally, visiting hours are from 8 a.m. to 8 p.m.
 Visiting hours and regulations are available at each nursing station.

 Smoke Free Policy

-McAllen Heart Hospital, like all South Texas Health System Facilities, facilities are smoke-free.
+South Texas Health System Heart, like all South Texas Health System facilities, is smoke-free.
 As healthcare providers, STHS recognizes the hazards of smoking and enforce a “No Smoking” policy.
-No one is permitted to smoke inside McAllen Heart Hospital at any time, under any circumstances.
+No one is permitted to smoke inside South Texas Health System Heart at any time, under any circumstances.

 The following are general guidelines for visitors:

 - All visitors must be at least 13 years of age.

 - All visitors must wear shirts and shoes.

 - No more than two visitors are allowed in a patient room at one time.
 Visitors in semi-private rooms should be considerate of both patients.

 - People with colds, sore throats or any contagious diseases should not visit patients.